-BLACK-OUT WEEKEND - Hosted by Office of Student Activities, the Athletic Department, Dean of Students Office and UCCS Police.
+BLACK-OUT WEEKEND - Hosted by Student Life, the Athletic Department, Dean of Students Office and UCCS Police.
 This event held early in the spring semester to create a safe environment to help students celebrate the basketball season and to provide alternative activities and education.
 This event is alcohol free.

-MOCKTAILS - Hosted 3 times in 2016 in conjunction with campus social events.
+MOCKTAILS - Hosted 3 times in 2017 in conjunction with campus social events.
 This program focused on alcohol alternatives, standard drink information, and reducing impaired driving.